Skip to content

 For an example Browser Performance job, see Configuring Browser Performance Testing.

 NOTE: If the Browser Performance report has no data to compare, such as when you add the Browser Performance job in your .gitlab-ci.yml for the very first time, the Browser Performance report widget doesn't display.
 It must have run at least once on the target branch (main, for example), before it displays in a merge request targeting that branch.
+Additionally, the widget only displays if the job ran in the latest pipeline for the Merge request.

 Browser Performance Widget